 Ok, this one can be one of the most difficult to set up and commit to!
 Out of all of the ways to systemise your online business, this is probably the one you are going to spend the most time in as it will be your team communication and task assignment hub and will dictate the general day-to-day running of both your business operations and projects.

-I currently use ClickUp and I would say out of all the project management systems I have used in the past (I’ve migrated through the now-defunct Wunderlist, Trello and Asana previously), it has the biggest learning curve.
-There is a good reason for this though, it is the most flexible and collaborative solution I have used so far and I see it as a system that can easily grow as my business does.
+I currently use ClickUp and I would say out of all the project management systems I have used in the past (I’ve migrated through the now-defunct Wunderlist, Microsoft’s version, Trello and Asana previously), it has the biggest learning curve.
+There is a good reason for this though, it is the most flexible and collaborative solution I have used so far and is a system with great capability to scale with you.

 5. Client Management System